Skip to main content

 Note that if your app relies on a SQL cell, this run may use cached SQL results to help improve run times.

-When an app user interacts with the published app
+This setting describe what happens when an app user interacts with the published app:

 Automatically rerun downstream cell (default):